Back to BlogUncategorized

 Direct M-Pesa integration is the “secret sauce” for Kenyan business growth.
 When a customer pays, the system should automatically mark the invoice as “Paid” and update your accounts.
 This eliminates the need for “Can I see the message?” conversations.

-To scale without the headache, you need tools designed for the local market.
-This is where Elona CRM comes in.
-Unlike expensive international software that doesn’t understand how we do business in Nairobi or Kisumu, Elona is built specifically for Kenyan SMEs.
+To scale without the headache, you need tools designed specifically for the Kenyan market.
+Unlike expensive international software that doesn’t understand how we do business in Nairobi or Kisumu, Elona CRM is built specifically for Kenyan SMEs.

-• M-Pesa Integration: Stop squinting at your phone.
-Elona links directly with your business’s Till or Paybill to reconcile payments instantly.
+• M-Pesa Integration: Direct connection with your Till or Paybill to reconcile payments instantly.
+No manual work.

 • Professional Invoicing: Create and send KRA-compliant invoices in seconds.

 • Expense Tracking: Know exactly where every shilling goes.
-Categorize expenses, so you’re ready for tax season without the panic.
+Categorized expenses mean tax season isn’t a nightmare.

-• Client Management: Keep a digital record of every interaction, ensuring no lead falls through the cracks.
+• Client Management: Digital record of every interaction, ensuring no lead falls through the cracks.

-Whether you are a freelancer managing five clients or an SME with a team of ten, Elona provides the structure you need to grow.
-You can check out our pricing page to see a plan that fits your current stage of growth.
+Whether you’re a freelancer managing five clients or an SME with a team of ten, Elona provides the structure you need to grow.
+Check our pricing page to see a plan that fits your current stage.

 Imagine Sarah.
-Sarah runs a boutique in Westlands.
+She runs a boutique in Westlands.

 The Old Way: Sarah spends 3 hours every evening going through M-Pesa messages and writing down sales in a “Black Book.”
 She often forgets to follow up on items she took to customers on credit.